TSEPLNK/xmriginst/README.md

 HOW TO USE
 ===========================================================================================================
 **Linux Version**
-Firstly, open the script by executing "*./linux_xmriginst*" Choose your Distro
-Then, it's installing depencies, also updating databases.
+Firstly, open the script by executing "*./linux_xmriginst*", choose your Distro, then, it's installing depencies, also updating databases.
 Type your Monero Wallet address.
 Choose your pool.
 It's compiling XMRig, and here you go!